curtisalexander/stay-awake2/README.md

 stay-awake.exe --display
 ```

-This will prevent the machine from going to sleep (while also keeping the display on) and will await pressing the `Enter` key within the terminal before resetting the machine state.
+This will prevent the machine from going to sleep (while also keeping the display on) and will await the user pressing the `Enter` key within the terminal before resetting the machine state.

 > :memo: As noted in the [Win32 documentation](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-setthreadexecutionstate), use of the `SetThreadExecutionState` function (which is the Win32 function called by `stay-awake.exe`) does **_not_** prevent one from putting their computer to sleep by either closing the lid on their laptop or pressing the power button.
 In addition, the screen saver may still execute.